Fourier Transform of the Stretched Exponential Function: Analytic Error Bounds, Double Exponential Transform, and

 The stretched exponential function arises in different mathematical contexts, for instance as L\'evy symmetric alpha-stable distribution, or as the complement of the cumulative Weibull distribution.
-In recent years, it has been found to provide a good fit to various socio-economic statistics, like urban agglomeration sizes, currency exchange rate variations, or the `success' of scientists, musicians, and Hollywood blockbusters \cite{LaSo98,Dav02,SiRa04}.

-In physics, the most important use of the stretched exponential function is the approximative description of relaxation in glass-forming liquids and amorphous polymers.
+In physics, the stretched exponential function is routinely employed to describe relaxation in glasses, in glass-forming liquids, and in other disordered materials.
+The earliest known use is by Rudolf Kohlrausch in 1854 who investigated charge relaxation in a Leiden jar.
+He was followed by his son Friedrich Kohlrausch in 1863 who used the stretched exponential to describe torsional relaxation in glass fibers, thereby improving previous studies by Wilhelm Weber (1841) and his father (1847).
+In the modern literature, these early accomplishments are often confounded, and a majority of references to Poggendorff's Annalen der Physik und Chemie is incorrect \cite{CaCM07}.

 In 1993, B\"ohmer \textit{et al.}\ \cite{BoNA93} listed stretching exponents for over 70 materials, obtained by viscoelastic, calorimetric, dielectric, optical, and other linear response measurements.
-As of 2008, that review has been cited over 900 times, indicating a huge increase in the use of the stretched exponential function for describing relaxation phenomena.
-An impressive body of literature on stretched exponential relaxation in molecular and electronic glasses has been reviewed in 1996 by Phillips \cite{Phi96}; I disagree, however, with his theoretical views, starting on the second page where he claims that $\beta$ tends towards~1 for high temperatures, which is not confirmed by recent measurements in normal and slightly supercooled liquids (e.~g.\ \cite{WiWu02,ToBR04}).
+Other important compilations, though tinted by highly personal theoretical views, include a review by Phillips \cite{Phi96}, and a book by Ngai \cite{Nga11}.
+As of 2011, the B\"ohmer review has been cited over 1100 times, indicating a huge increase in the use of the stretched exponential function for describing relaxation phenomena.
+In the meantime it has also become clear that nonexpenential relaxation is not limited to supercooled, glass-forming materials but that it also occurs in in normal liquids \cite{WiWu02,ToBR04,TuWy09}.

 Other physical applications of the stretched exponential function are the time dependence of luminiscence or fluorescence decays \cite{BeBV05}, and the concentration dependence of diffusion coefficients and viscosities \cite{PhPe02}.
 In most applications, the exponent is restricted to values $\beta\le1$.
 However, in recent years some uses of the ``compressed'' or ``squeezed'' exponential function with $1<\beta<2$ have been proposed, mostly in protein kinetics \cite{NaST04,FaBN06,HaHB06}, but also in magnetism \cite{XiFG07}.